-Tearout happens when you feed a board into the planer with the wrong end forward.
+Tearout happens when you feed a board into the wood planer with the wrong end forward.
 The knives catch in the rising wood fibers and tear rather than cut them.
 Figure B illustrates how this occurs.

-In some cases, you'll be able to tell which end to feed into the planer by inspecting the grain (or to be precise, the direction of the fibers).
-When you're planing the wide surface of the board, inspect the grain on the narrow edge.
-When you're planing the edges, inspect the wide face.
+In some cases, you’ll be able to tell which end to feed into the planer by inspecting the grain (or to be precise, the direction of the fibers).
+When you’re planing the wide surface of the board, inspect the grain on the narrow edge.
+When you’re planing the edges, inspect the wide face.
 On rough lumber, you can feel the fibers by running your hand over the board.
 It will be smooth in one direction and rough in the other.
-Feed the smooth direction forward.
+Feed the smooth direction forward into the wood planer.
 With some boards, you might get tearout in both directions.
-Then the best approach is to take a very small amount of wood off with each pass; 1/32 in. is about right.
+Then the best approach is to take a small amount of wood off with each pass; 1/32 in. is about right.

 Nothing jazzes up a rail quicker than custom-planed spindles.
 And planing rough-cut 2x2s into crisp, clean spindles is a great way to get familiar with your planer.
-I usually make 2x2s from wider 2x4 or 2x6 lumber.
+I usually make 2x2s from wider 2×4 or 2×6 lumber.
 It allows me to get better-looking spindles with crisp, square edges.
 Rip the boards to about 1-5/8 in.
 This will allow you to remove the saw marks and still have about a 1-1/2 in. thickness.

 Set the planer to remove about 1/32 in. and run a batch of 2x2s through.
 Reset the planer to remove another 1/32 in. and run them through with the opposite face up.
 When the width and thickness are the same dimension, rotate the spindle a quarter turn and plane adjacent faces.
 Finally, lower the cutters 1/32 in. and plane the remaining two adjacent faces.
 Remember to stack the spindles consistently so you can keep track of which sides you’ve planed.
 It helps to mark one face on the end of each spindle as a reference.

-Woodworking purists will probably cringe at the thought of using a planer to recycle old wood.
-And it's true that if you're not diligent about removing fasteners and dirt from old lumber, you'll nick the knives or dull them.
+Woodworking planer purists will probably cringe at the thought of using a wood planer to recycle old wood.
+And it’s true that if you’re not diligent about removing fasteners and dirt from old lumber, you’ll nick the knives or dull them.
 But I figure the high cost of quality lumber makes it worth it, even if it means replacing a $30 set of blades once in a while.

 The board shown in the photo is an old deck joist that was salvaged from the trash.
 Planing revealed handsome, vertical-grain redwood.
 The most critical step in reclaiming lumber is to inspect it carefully for screws and nails.
 In addition, remove dirt and grit from the board with a wire brush.